EUGENE M. MCCARTHY, PHD GENETICS

 × Lagenorhynchus obliquidens [Pacific White-sided Dolphin] CHR.
 CON: off southern Japan.
 Duffield 1999; Odell (cited by Baird et al. 1998, p.
 199).

 × Tursiops truncatus [Common Bottle-nosed Dolphin] CHR.
 HPF(♂&♀).
 Seaworld San Diego and Discovery Cove have hybrids.
-A male hybrid successfully backcrossed to T. truncatus. http://www.zoochat.com/2/species-crossbreeds-242316/index2.html
+A male hybrid successfully backcrossed to T. truncatus, which, by Haldane's rule suggests that dolphin hybrids of this type are at least partially fertile in both sexes.
+Citation.

 Globicephala macrorhynchus [Short-finned Pilot Whale]

 × Globicephala melas [Long-finned Pilot Whale] CON: Atlantic (off the coast of Spain).
-Spanish researchers genetically verified the first known hybrid of this type in 2013.
-See news article: Researchers identify hybrid pilot whale off Spanish coast
+Spanish researchers genetically verified the first dolphin hybrid of this type known in 2013.
+See news article: Researchers identify hybrid pilot whale.

 × Tursiops truncatus [Common Bottle-nosed Dolphin] CHR.
 CON: Indian, Pacific, and Atlantic oceans.
 Antrim and Cornell 1981; Duffield 1999; Sylvestre and Tasaka 1985.